liip/drifter/docs/roles/webpack.rst

 Post-install
 ~~~~~~~~~~~~

-The default configuration expect a couple of things:
+The default configuration expects a couple of things:

 - The main JavaScript file to live at ``assets/scripts/common.js`` (not created by the role)
 - All the assets to live in ``assets/…`` or in ``node_modules``